jcrawford/jcrawford.github.io/content/posts/2025/10/living-intentionally-through-home-organization-77.md

 ---
-slug: "living-intentionally-through-home-organization-77"
+slug: living-intentionally-through-home-organization-77
-title: "Living Intentionally Through Home Organization"
+title: Living Intentionally Through Home Organization
+excerpt: >-
-excerpt: "Explore the fascinating world of home organization and discover how it can transform your approach to lifestyle.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of home organization and discover how it can transform your approach to lifestyle.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/living-intentionally-through-home-organization-77/featured.jpg"
+featuredImage: /images/content/living-intentionally-through-home-organization-77/featured.jpg
-category: "lifestyle"
-tags: ["lifestyle", "habits", "productivity", "mindfulness"]
+tags:
+  - lifestyle
+  - habits
+  - productivity
+  - mindfulness
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-11-01"
+publishedAt: '2025-11-01'
-updatedAt: "2025-11-01"
+updatedAt: '2025-11-01'
 ---

 In today's world, home organization represents more than just a trend—it's a fundamental shift in how we approach lifestyle.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.